Let us help you help your alumni

 Campus-based career services departments rightly focus on the needs of current students, yet alumni have come to expect continued career guidance and programming from their alma mater.
 Therefore, providing professional development opportunities for Bates alumni is an important aspect of our Alumni Engagement program.
 Our partnership with Lighthouse Career Associates has allowed us to meet this need in the virtual space.
 Anne Shields and her team of experts are creative, collaborative, responsive, and engaging, Their varied expertise and experiences have allowed us to tailor our professional development programs to the needs of our graduates, and the sheer number of available topics ensures that we can continue to meet alumni expectations.
 I highly recommend!

-Heather Corbett, Assistant Vice President for Alumni Engagement, Bates College
+Heather Corbett, former AVP for Alumni Engagement, Bates College

 Virtual opportunities are essential to engaging our global alumni network.
 Our partnership with Lighthouse Career Associates has allowed us to offer career-related programming to support the needs of our alumni and students.
 As an alumni office, providing personal and professional enrichment opportunities is essential to our work and Lighthouse has received excellent reviews.